eye-division/johncammack/_publications/project-budgeting.md

 buy_url: >-
   http://www.bond.org.uk/data/files/resources/48/Project-budgeting-How-To-guide-June-2013.pdf
 author: John Cammack
-description_html: >-
-  <p>Bond's new guide on the basics of project budgeting covers the key areas of
-  planning and monitoring budgets, and gives clear guidance on cash flow forecasts and how the end of year financial statements link with the budgeting process.
-There is checklist of budgeting good practice and details of where to find more information.</p><p>Free download&nbsp;</p>

 description_teaser_markdown: >-
   The guide introduces you to the main issues of project budgeting and gives you a simple process to follow to get started.